OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 - Access key
 - Secret key

-Amazon developed the [aws CLI](https://aws.amazon.com/cli/) that can be used to interface with all of your AWS resources.
+Amazon developed the [AWS CLI](https://aws.amazon.com/cli/) that can be used to interface with all of your AWS resources.
 Using the CLI, you can create a K8s cluster and add it to Octopus Deploy in 2 steps:

-- Create EKS cluster
+1. Create EKS cluster
-- Add cluster as deployment target
+1. Add cluster as deployment target

 :::hint
 An alternative to creating an AWS account is to use an IAM Role on a VM to perform the creation of the cluster.
 Using an IAM Role will be specified in the **Create EKS cluster** step.